The systolic constant of orientable Bieberbach 3-manifolds: Two singular tori and their systole

 \section{Two singular tori and their systole}

 We take the quotient of the Riemannian singular space $(\RR^3,h)$ seen in section \ref{r3h} by the lattice $2\Delta\times 2 \pi\ZZ$.
-We get a $3$-dimensional torus $(T,g)$ whose singular area is connected.
-It consists of the boundary of four hexagonal (or rectangular) prisms constituting a fundamental domain for the action of $2\Delta\times c\ZZ$.
-If $u$ and $v$ are two vectors generating the lattice $\Delta $ then the sections of $(T,g)$ by planes containing a point of the lattice $\Delta$ and parallel to $u$ (or $v$) are tori of dimension $2$ and of curvature $+1$ outside their singular area.
-Taking the good choice of $u$ and $v$ these tori are the orientable covering of the Klein-Bavard bottle $(\mathbf{K},b)$ introduced in \cite{bavard}.
-In general, the sections of $(T,g)$ by planes containing the axis of a domain $D_p$ are surfaces of curvature $+1$ as long as we stay in the interior of $ D_p$.
-We denote these surfaces by $S_p$.
+We get a $3$-dimensional torus $(T,g)$ whose singular locus is connected.
+It can be described as follows: the tiling of $\RR^3$ defined by the Vorono\"i domains associated to $\Delta$ gives us a triangulation (with four hexagonal faces in the generic case, four rectangular faces if the lattice is rectangular) of $\RR^2/2\Delta$.
+Let $L$ be the 1-skeleton of this triangulation.
+The singular locus is $L\times \RR/2\pi \ZZ$.

+The sections of $(T,g)$ by planes containing the axis of a domain $D_p$ are surfaces of curvature $+1$ as long as we stay in the interior of $ D_p$.
+These surfaces, that we denote by $S_p$, are actually spherical cylinders with boundary.

-\begin{remarque} To preserve the systole and reduce the volume of the manifolds of type $C_i$ it is crucial to take the quotient of $(\RR^3,h)$ by the lattice $2 \Delta \times 2 \pi \ZZ$ and not by $\Delta \times 2 \pi \ZZ$.
+\begin{remarque} To preserve the systole and reduce the volume of the manifolds of type $C_i$ we have to take the quotient of $(\RR^3,h)$ by the lattice $2 \Delta \times 2 \pi \ZZ$ and not by $\Delta \times 2 \pi \ZZ$.
 This prevents shortening closed curves at the level of the surfaces $S_p$.

 \end{remarque}